srubianof/IETI-LAB-4/README.md

 ![](images/update-profile.png)

-6. Create a Modal that is display the filter control options (https://material-ui.com/utils/modal/)
+6. Create a [Modal](https://material-ui.com/utils/modal/) to display the options for filtering the list of tasks.

 ![](images/add-filter.png)

-7. Implement the logic so when the filters are applied the data is filtered accordingly
+7. Implement the logic so that the data is filtered according to the applied filters.

-8. Transform your project into a PWA:  [task-planner-pwa](https://github.com/COSW-ECI/task-planner-pwa)
+8. Transform your project into a PWA:  [task-planner-pwa](https://github.com/ieti-eci/1.5-task-planner-pwa)